apitoolkit/apitoolkit-landing/blog/how-apitoolkit-can-help-you-achieve-api-observability/index.md

   - APIs Observability
 ---

+# How APIToolkit Can Help You Achieve API Observability Across Your Entire API Lifecycle

 ![api observability](api-observability.png)

 Application Programming Interfaces (APIs)  have transitioned from mere tools to essential bridges that connect various online platforms.
 A compelling statistic from Cloudflare reveals that APIs are responsible for nearly [70% of all web traffic today](https://www.infosecurity-magazine.com/news/infosecurity-api-security-next-big/).
 Additionally, Gartner predicted that by 2022, most data breaches in enterprise web applications would be a result of [API](https://apitoolkit.io/blog/apis-and-web-services/) misuse.
 This underscored both the widespread use of APIs and the imperative demand for better oversight and understanding.
 The emphasis had thus shifted to closely monitoring APIs to guarantee their efficient and secure operation.